w3f/polkadot-wiki/docs/learn-faq.md

 The Polkadot network will launch first as a Proof-of-Authority (PoA) chain.
-During this time, governance will be controlled by the single Sudo (super-user) account, and functionality will be restricted to (among other things) disallow the transfer of funds.
+During this time, governance will be controlled by the single Sudo (super-user) account, and functionality will be restricted.
+Among other things, transfer of funds will not be enabled during this period.

 During this time, validators can start joining the network and signaling their intention to participate in consensus.
 When a sufficient number of validators